Little-Pooh/Little-Pooh/README.md

 I miss you.
 > (heaps)
 <br>
-Also thank you for helping me get a job ;)
+Also thank you for being my reference x)

-Anyway...

-So I just wanted to say...
+*So I just wanted to say...*
 <br>
 <br>
 <br>